i-am-bee/bee-code-interpreter/README.md

 ### Execute Code

+This endpoint executes arbitrary Python code in a sandboxed environment, with on-the-fly installation of any missing libraries.

+> [!NOTE]
+> All `import`s are checked and missing libraries are installed on-the-fly.
+>
-Executes arbitrary Python code in a sandboxed environment.
-All `import`s are checked and missing libraries are installed on-the-fly. `file_hash` refers to the hash-based filename as used in the storage folder.
+> `file_hash` refers to the hash-based filename as used in the storage folder.

 **Endpoint:** `POST /v1/execute`